Morse-Bott cohomology from homological perturbation theory: Action Spectral Sequence

 \section{Action Spectral Sequence}

-Given a Morse-Bott function on a manifold $M$, there is a spectral sequence converging to $H^*(M)$, with first page is generated by the cohomology of critical manifolds (sometime twisted by a local system).
-The spectral sequence is a basic computational tool.
-Such spectral sequence is sometimes referred to as the Morse-Bott spectral sequence.
-For flow categories, Austin-Braam's construction \cite{austin1995morse} on Morse-Bott cohomology comes with a spectral sequence, which is induced by the action filtration.
-Moreover, it was shown under the fibration condition that the spectral sequence from Austin-Braam's construction (from page one) is isomorphic to the Morse-Bott spectral sequence.
-Similar considerations in Floer theory can be found in many places, e.g. \cite{kwon2016brieskorn,seidel2008biased}.
-In many cases, the spectral sequence is an invariant of the Morse-Bott function, i.e. independent of other auxiliary structures.
-For example, in the finite dimensional Morse-Bott theory, any reasonable construction should recover the Morse-Bott spectral sequence, which can be constructed only using the Morse-Bott function.
+Given a Morse-Bott function on a closed manifold $M$, there is a spectral sequence converging to $H^*(M)$, with the first page generated by the cohomology of critical manifolds (sometimes twisted by a local system).
+Such a spectral sequence is sometimes referred to as the Morse-Bott spectral sequence.
+For flow categories, Austin-Braam's construction \cite{austin1995morse} comes with a spectral sequence, which is induced by the an action filtration.
+Moreover, it was shown under the fibration condition that the spectral sequence from Austin-Braam's construction (from the first page) is isomorphic to the Morse-Bott spectral sequence.
+Similar spectral sequences from action filtration in Floer theory can be found in many places, e.g.\ \cite{seidel2008biased}.
+In many cases, the spectral sequence is an invariant of the Morse-Bott function, i.e.\ independent of other auxiliary structures.
+For example, in the finite dimensional Morse-Bott theory, any reasonable construction should recover the Morse-Bott spectral sequence, which can be constructed using only the Morse-Bott function in a purely topological manner.

 The goal of this section is to prove those results for the minimal Morse-Bott cochain complex.
-For basics of spectral sequences, we refer readers to \cite{mccleary2001user,weibel1995introduction}.
+The existences of an ``action" filtration is encoded in the definition of a flow category by requiring $\cM_{i,j} = \emptyset$ for $i > j$, since we secretly order $C_i$ by their critical values of the hypothetical Morse-Bott functional.
+For basics of spectral sequences arising from filtrations, we refer readers to \cite{mccleary2001user,weibel1995introduction}.